alexpaul/Algorithms-and-Pseudocode/README.md

 ## Algorithms

 **Algorithms** are actions and steps or directions involved in solving a function or a part of a program.
+The efficiency of a chosen algorithm is calculated using Big O notation, namely runtime and space complexity.

 In the example below if we are to use the example of making a cake, the algorithm wouuld be a series of steps as listed.